Candy cane

-A candy cane is a cane-shaped stick candy often associated with Christmastide, as well as Saint Nicholas Day.
-It is traditionally white with red stripes and flavored with peppermint, but they also come in a variety of other flavors and colors.
+A candy cane is a cane-shaped stick candy often associated with Christmastide as well as Saint Nicholas Day.
+The canes are traditionally white with red stripes and flavored with peppermint, but the canes also come in a variety of other flavors and colors.

 History

 A record of the 1837 exhibition of the Massachusetts Charitable Mechanic Association, where confections were judged competitively, mentions "stick candy".
 A recipe for straight peppermint candy sticks, white with colored stripes, was published in The Complete Confectioner, Pastry-Cook, and Baker, in 1844.
-The earliest documentation of a "candy cane" is found in the short story "Tom Luther's Stockings", published in Ballou's Monthly Magazine in 1866.
-Although described as "mammoth", no mention of color or flavor was provided.
+However, the earliest documentation of a "candy cane" is found in the short story "Tom Luther's Stockings", published in Ballou's Monthly Magazine in 1866.
+Described as "mammoth" in size, no mention of color or flavor was provided.
 The Nursery monthly magazine mentions "candy-canes" in association with Christmas in 1874, and Babyland magazine describes "tall, twisted candy canes" being hung on a Christmas tree in 1882.

-Folklore
+Practical Application

+Peppermint is a natural animal deterrent.
+It is believed that peppermint candy canes were originally hung on Christmas trees to keep rodents and other small animals, including cats, from damaging Christmas trees.

+Religious affiliation

-A common folkloric story of the origin of candy canes says that in 1670, in Cologne, Germany, the choirmaster at Cologne Cathedral, wishing to remedy the noise caused by children in his church during the Living Crèche tradition of Christmas Eve, asked a local candy maker for some "sugar sticks" for them.
-In order to justify the practice of giving candy to children during worship services, he asked the candy maker to add a crook to the top of each stick, which would help children remember the shepherds who visited the infant Jesus.
+A common story of the origin of candy canes says that in 1670, in Cologne, Germany, the choirmaster at Cologne Cathedral, wishing to remedy the noise caused by children in his church during the Living Crèche tradition of Christmas Eve, asked a local candy maker for some "sugar sticks" for them.
+In order to justify the practice of giving candy to children during Mass, he asked the candy maker to add a crook to the top of each stick, which would help children remember the shepherds who visited the infant Jesus.
 In addition, he used the white color of the converted sticks to teach children about the Christian belief in the sinless life of Jesus.
 From Germany, candy canes spread to other parts of Europe, where they were handed out during plays reenacting the Nativity.
 The candy cane became associated with Christmastide.

+This story is likely apocryphal, with references to it not existing before the mid-20th century.